gametheorytoken/gametheorygames/README.md

 ## The Games

 _Note: No ETH should ever be sent to any of these games.
 All the games are played based on gas price of current balance in your account.
-If you are sending ETH to the contract, you are not playing correctly **and you will lose your money forever**._
+If you are sending ETH to the contract, you are not playing correctly and the transaction you send will not be successful._

 **Lowest Gas Price per Block - 0.125 GTT/reward**: The user who pays the _lowest_ gasPrice in a block for a transaction to this contract wins the tokens.
 You are not only playing against other players, but with miners who may or may not include your transaction at such a low cost.
 If multiple transactions with the same gasPrice are included in a single block, the winner will be the user's transaction that is chosen _last_ by miners.